Know your rights as a utility consumer

 Automatic renewal notification

 Competitive suppliers must provide residential electric and gas customers on a fixed rate that have an automatic renewal provision with an automatic renewal notification.
-The automatic renewal notification must be sent 30 to 60 days prior to the expiration of the contract.
+The automatic renewal notification must be sent 30 to 60 days prior to contract expiration.

 If a customer automatically renews to a monthly‑price product, competitive suppliers must send the customer a single notification prior to the date of the renewal.